 At The Purple Property Shop we are committed to providing properties that are of a standard suitable for tenants and also ensure tenants’ deposits are protected.
 As member of Propertymark we work in line with the Propertymark Conduct and Membership Rules.
 More information about this please use the following link:

 Progressing credit and reference checks couldn’t be simpler.
 We complete the initial paperwork in the office and the rest is done online.
 There are no costs to you for the credit and reference checks.
 However, a holding deposit of one week’s rent will be required to demonstrate your commitment to renting the property.
 In most circumstances this will be refunable should the tenancy not proceed and we will go through this in more detail with you when you apply for a tenancy.

 The tenancy agreement is then signed with one of the lettings team and we then get all the paperwork ready for you to move in.
-As we are open seven days a week there is always someone available to assist with any queries.

 We aim to make the rental process as smooth as possible and will work with you to agree a date and time to suit you to meet at the property and hand over the keys to the property.
 We also take the stress away of swapping over the utility companies and council tax as we do all this for you!